 DEEP was a BBC Book of the Week, a Finalist for the PEN American Center Best Sports Book of the Year, an Amazon Best Science Book of 2014, BuzzFeed 19 Best Nonfiction Books of 2014, ArtForum Top 10 Book of 2014, New York Times Book Review Editor’s Choice, Scientific American Recommended Read, Christian Science Monitor Editor’s Pick, and more.
 The book follows clans of extreme athletes, adventurers, and scientists as they plumb the limits of the ocean's depths and uncover weird and wondrous new discoveries that, in many cases, redefine our understanding of the ocean and ourselves.
-DEEP has been translated into German, Chinese, Italian, Polish, Portuguese, and more.
+DEEP has been translated into French, German, Chinese, Italian, Polish, Portuguese, and more.
 The audiobook, read by Nestor, was released by Audible in June 2016.

-He has appeared on more than 40 national radio and television shows ― including ABC’s Nightline, CBS Morning News, and dozens of NPR programs.
+Nestor has appeared on more than 40 national radio and television shows ― including ABC’s Nightline, CBS Morning News, and dozens of NPR programs.

-Nestor is currently under contract with Penguin/Riverhead on a new nonfiction book which Publishers Weekly long-windingly described as "...a journalistic exploration of the emerging and often wildly curious field of breath research, following the path of a single inhale, from its origins in the Big Bang 14 billion years ago into our lungs, as Nestor embeds with pulmonology scientists on the edge of startling new discoveries and 'breath hackers' who are tapping the human body's hidden potential in endurance, weight control, immune response, and longevity, all by harnessing breath, our most basic -- and misunderstood -- biological function."
-The yet-to-be-titled book will be published worldwide in late 2018.
+He is currently under contract with Penguin/Riverhead on a new nonfiction book which Publishers Weekly long-windingly described as "...a journalistic exploration of the emerging and often wildly curious field of breath research, following the path of a single inhale, from its origins in the Big Bang 14 billion years ago into our lungs, as Nestor embeds with pulmonology scientists on the edge of startling new discoveries and 'breath hackers' who are tapping the human body's hidden potential in endurance, weight control, immune response, and longevity, all by harnessing breath, our most basic -- and misunderstood -- biological function."
+The yet-to-be-titled book will be published worldwide in late 2019.